 Lastly, in addition to characterizing how autistic brains differ from neurotypical brains in terms of structure and function, it is important to also ask which of these differences contribute to autism phenotypes and characteristics and which are simply correlations.
-For example, a recent review found that despite a correlation of between differences in functional connectivity in regions of the brain that support complex social interactions and the severity of social symptoms, whether or not these connectivity differences cause social challenges still needs to be carefully considered.
-Teasing out these causal relationships by examining brain dynamics in the context of different tasks and situations can be helpful in developing interventions to reduce the cognitive and social difficulties associated with autism.
+For example, a recent review suggested that despite a correlation of between differences in functional connectivity in regions of the brain that support complex social interactions and the severity of social symptoms, more data are needed to determine whether connectivity differences cause the observed social challenges.38 Teasing out these causal relationships by examining brain dynamics in the context of different tasks and situations can be helpful in developing interventions to reduce the cognitive and social difficulties associated with autism.